desplesda/BagBot/README.md

 # BagBot

+**NOTE FROM JON:** This readme no longer reflects the behaviour of the bot in this fork.

 The bot for my private Discord Server that assigns roles.
 Probably not useful to you, but who knows it might be.